[The following article was written in January 2017. An update of the year’s progress will be posted next week to my email list. ]

 The fact I was afraid I’d fail meant I didn’t believe in my own dream.
 And if you don’t believe in yourself, who will?
 That was my first and most vital lesson in affirmations:

-If you don’t have the confidence to do something as simple as state your dream out loud, you don’t have the confidence to actually pursue it.
+If you don’t have the confidence to state your dream out loud, you don’t have the confidence to pursue it.

 When I first started reading my affirmation every day, I felt like a liar.
 How was I going to make money writing?
 Did I plan to write a full novel and sell it in under a year?
 Would I finally sell one of my two good screenplays (or for that matter, any of my eight shitty ones)?
 Could I ghostwrite lyrics for hip-hop artists?